phoenixframework/phoenix/guides/request_lifecycle.md

 ![Phoenix Greets Us](assets/images/hello-from-phoenix.png)

 There are a couple of interesting things to notice about what we just did.
 We didn't need to stop and restart the server while we made these changes.
 Yes, Phoenix has hot code reloading!
-Also, even though our `index.html.heex` file consisted of only a single `div` tag, the page we get is a full HTML document.
+Also, even though our `index.html.heex` file consists of only a single `div` tag, the page we get is a full HTML document.
 Our index template is rendered into the application layout: `lib/hello_web/templates/layout/app.html.heex`.
 If you open it, you'll see a line that looks like this:

 ```html
 <%= @inner_content %>